MrQauckQauck/Pi5-Local-Host-Dashboard/README.md

-# Next Push :
+# Update : create a new theme kind of pop os feel and added a favicon

-Going to be adding Pi-hole integration.
+Still working on getting the Pi-hole intergration.

 # Local Host Dashboard - Raspberry Pi System Monitory